 7. Neewer Dimmable Bi-Color LED Light Kit

-This pack of two dimmable Bi-colored LED lights is great for those looking for budget lights
+This pack of dimmable bi-colored LED lights is great for those looking for budget continuous lighting.

 The U-shaped brackets make positioning the angle of these lights easy, and they are a good choice for shooting in smaller spaces.
-The included light stands will do in a pinch, but they aren’t very strong so you may want to use sturdier ones instead.
+The included light stands will work in a pinch, but they aren’t very strong, so you may want to use sturdier ones instead.

-Having said that, this double light kit is excellent for the price and will suit many photographers and filmmakers.
+Having said that, this two-light kit is excellent for the price and will satisfy many photographers and filmmakers!

-The best portable light for photography and videography will depend on both your budget, and your needs.
+The best portable lighting kit for photography will depend on both your budget and your needs.